 If you are interested in NFC Tags, you most likely have an Android Smartphone or tablet.
-If this is your case, we're glad to tell you that we've developed the app below:
+If this is your case, we recommend the following free apps:

 - Trigger (formerly known as NFC Task Launcher) is perfect for private use of NFC Tags.